 We at Connemara have a professional background including selecting, training and working Police K-9's in the areas of Narcotics Detection, Tracking, Searching, Patrol and Personal Protection.
-We have been raising Jack Russell puppies since 1999 and have a very successful placement program that is proven.
+We have been raising Jack Russell puppies since 1999 and have a very successful and proven placement program.
 We are continually seeking out new ways (seminars, certifications and on-going education) to further educate ourselves.

 What does all of this mean to you when picking a Jack Russell Breeder?

-It means we are experienced and educated in respect to evaluating puppy temperaments and personalities, no matter what the pup is destined for after leaving our home.
-It means we are skilled in understanding animal behavior and recognize the differences with each puppy.
-It means we know how to evaluate temperaments and energy levels as well - all in an effort to help you select the most appropriate puppy for your family.
-It all means we will be a great and continuing resource for you for years to come. ￼
+It means we are experienced and educated in respect to evaluating puppy temperaments and personalities.
+No matter what the pup is destined for after leaving our home.
+It means we are skilled in understanding animal behavior and recognizing the differences with each puppy.
+We know how to evaluate temperaments as well as energy levels to help you select the most appropriate puppy for your family.
+It all means we will be a great and continues resource for you for years to come. ￼

-Our main objective is to produce pups with excellent health and temperament first.
+Our main objective is to produce jack russell terrier puppies with excellent health and temperament first.
 The reality is that roughly 87% of all puppies placed today, are placed in pet homes as companion animals.
 Show homes and working homes are needed, but they are the minorities.

 If you are looking for a companion animal or a service dog (therapy, search & rescue or other scent work), we are experienced in these areas and are more than capable to help you.
-If you are looking for a show prospect or a serious hunting terrier - We will be happy to refer you to someone more experienced in these areas.
+If you are looking for a show prospect or a serious hunting terrier - We will be happy to refer you to someone with more experience in that areas.
 We are not AKC/UKC promoters and we do not hunt anything more than mice with our terriers.

 In most cases, if you have located a quality breeder, you will be facing a waiting period due to the demand for their dogs as well as the selective nature of their breeding practices.
 Their puppies will be raised in their homes to allow for the monitoring, care, and socialization necessary to thoroughly know their dogs as well as to provide them with a lot of tender loving care.
 They will not breed until they have a sufficient number of prescreened homes waiting for their puppies and they never have more pups at once than they can handle.
 Try not to feel frustrated or impatient about the delay... it can be an indication that the breeder is serious about breeding for quality.